CVE-2025-46560

 CVE-2025-46560 is a medium-severity Inefficient Regular Expression Complexity (CWE-1333) vulnerability in Vllm Vllm.
 Its CVSS base score is 6.5 (Medium).

-Operationally, ranked in the top 29.7% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 39th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 This vulnerability is AI-related — categorised as NLP and Transformers; in the Adversarial Attacks risk domain.